 When I started working I met a lot of people who had worked in the kind of projects that the agile manifesto was a reaction to.
 They had first hand experience of the pain that agile was supposed to fix.
 Often they had fled the old company before ending up in a team with me.

-In my world "working software over comprehensive documentation" was a "no sh*t Enola".
+In my world “working software over comprehensive documentation” was a “[no sht Enola](https://en.wikipedia.org/wiki/Enola_Holmes_(film))”.
 But I still thought that it was a good idea to write some things down.
 I am quite forgetful.
 For those previously stuck in waterfall without water, documentation was the evil personified.
-The manifesto states "... , while there is value in the items on the right, we value the items on the left more."
-But to some it still turned into "no processes, contracts, tools, plans or documentation!!!".
+The manifesto states “…, *while there is value in the items on the right, we value the items on the left more.”
+But to some it still turned into “no processes, contracts, tools, plans or documentation!!!”.
 That made it very hard to be the new kid in the team.
-I made it hard, fullstop.
+It made it hard, fullstop.
 It actually gets very tricky to write working software, collaborate with customers, adapt to change or interact with people, without any kind of structure.

 The inevitable pendulum of human culture, one could say.
 We do see “agile frameworks” with lots and lots of structure those days.
 So much processes, contracts, tools, plans and documentation that it could be argued that there is no room for agility in them.
 Are we doomed to the eternal circle of throwing out babies and bathwater?